ibm-cloud-docs/vpc/api-change-log-beta.md

 ### For all version dates
 {: #30-may-2023-all-version-dates-beta}

 **Enforcement of file shares beta API requests.** Starting with API version `2023-05-30`, all requests made for [shares methods](/apidocs/vpc-beta#list-shares) must include the [`maturity=beta`](/apidocs/vpc-beta#maturity-query-parameter-beta) query parameter.
-Requests that omit the `maturity=beta` query parameter will be regarded as requests against the [VPC GA API](/apidocs/vpc), which does not yet support shares.
+Requests that omit the `maturity=beta` query parameter are regarded as requests against the [VPC GA API](/apidocs/vpc), which does not yet support shares.
 As a result, those requests will fail.

 ### For version `2023-05-30` or later
 {: #version-2023-05-30-beta}